G-Node/python-odml/doc/tutorial.rst

     >>> # or
     >>> prop.val_cardinality = None

+Please note that a set cardinality is not enforced.
+Users can set less or more entities than are specified allowed via a cardinality.
+Instead whenever a cardinality is not met, a warning message is displayed and any unment cardinality will show up as a Validation warning message whenever a document is saved or loaded.

 Working with Validations
 ------------------------

 odML Validations are a set of pre-defined checks that are run against an odML document automatically when it is saved or loaded.
 A document cannot be saved, if a Validation fails a check that is classified as an Error.
 Most validation checks are Warnings that are supposed to raise the overall data quality of the odml Document.

 When an odML document is saved or loaded, tha automatic validation will print a short report of encountered Validation Warnings and it is up to the user whether they want to resolve the Warnings.
 The odML document provides the ``validate`` method to gain easy access to the default validations.
-A Validation in turn provides not only a specific description of all encountered warnings or errors within an odML document, but it also provides direct access to each and every odML entity i.e. an odml.Section or an odml.Property where am issue has been found.
+A Validation in turn provides not only a specific description of all encountered warnings or errors within an odML document, but it also provides direct access to each and every odML entity i.e. an ``odml.Section`` or an ``odml.Property`` where an issue has been found.
 This enables the user to quickly access and fix an encountered issue.

 A minimal example shows how a workflow using default validations might look like: